Ecovibe-KE/EcoVibe/README.md

     Any other configuration your app needs should be added here as well.

+All merges to `develop` on the server can be found here: [`https://ecovibe-develop.up.railway.app`](https://ecovibe-develop.up.railway.app)

-The staging environment api can be found here: `https://ecovibe-staging.onrender.com/`, remember to update the client to point to this endpoint in the appropriate places.
+The staging environment api can be found here: [`https://ecovibe-staging.onrender.com/`](https://ecovibe-staging.onrender.com/), remember to update the client to point to this endpoint in the appropriate places.
 Also, remember CORS 😜 settings on the client.

 ## Local Development Checks